Social Work Academy

 Continuing Professional Development (CPD)

+Continuing Professional Development (CPD) is vital to ensure our social care workforce provide quality support children, families, and adults in Worcestershire.
 Working for Worcestershire you will have access to a range of learning and development opportunities to support you to thrive in your career including:

-• career progression and development pathways
+• career progression and development opportunities

 • leadership and management training offer